Studygrams – make money Instagramming revision notes

 Revision doesn't just have to be long days in the library – you can now use your notes as a way to gain more social media followers (and cash!).

 You might be used to snapping photos of your food in restaurants, but have you considered that it may actually be your revision notes that are your ticket to Instagram fame?

-Her pictures of highlighters, gel pens, note cards and revision snacks rack up thousands of likes every day, and her huge social media following has allowed her to earn some extra cash.
+Her pictures of highlighters, gel pens, note cards and revision snacks have racked up thousands of likes.
+And best of all, her social media following has allowed her to earn some extra cash.

 So, how does she do it?
 And how can you do it too?